ragonneau/ragonneau.github.io/content/posts/alexandrov.md

 +++

 In this post, we show that a function between two preordered sets is monotone if and only if it is continuous for some topology.
-This is a well-known result that we rediscovered during a discussion with my research group.
+This is a well-known result that we rediscovered during a discussion with Cunxin Huang, PolyUU.

 ## Preliminaries